phtaedrus/fox_corp/README.md

 #Fox Corporation Terraform Project

-###Use this Terraform  to generate:
+Use this Terraform  to generate:

-·         An S3 bucket
+* An S3 bucket

-·         An IAM role
+* An IAM role

-·         An IAM policy attached to the role that allows it to perform any
-            S3 actions on that bucket and the objects in it
+* An IAM policy attached to the role that allows it to perform any S3 actions on that bucket and the objects in it

-·         An EC2 instance with the IAM role attached
+* An EC2 instance with the IAM role attached

-·         Output the public IP of the EC2 instance and the S3 bucket name to output log files
+* Output the public IP of the EC2 instance and the S3 bucket name to output log files

-## ___

 ##### I.) Please make sure that Terraform is installed on a linux machine
 https://learn.hashicorp.com/terraform/getting-started/install.html
 ##### II.)
 AWS credentials should be configured at the command line with